A UK Hospital Ship

-Simply put, we build a Role 3 medical facility as a ‘super module, not dissimilar to the image above.
+Simply put, we build a Role 3 medical facility as a ‘supermodule, not dissimilar to the image above.

 When not deployed, the Role 3 MTF Module(s) would simply be stored onshore, they would also provide an excellent training environment or emergency capability.
 They can be designed from scratch, optimised for patient flow and with all the facilities required.
 Medical personnel accommodation (which always seems to be a problem) could be built-in or configured as another large module, each self-contained from the other.
-Aviation or boat handling, again, built according to specific requirements, possibly including facilities for handling landing craft or hovercraft to enable a quicker ship to shore transfer.
+Aviation or boat handling, again, is built according to specific requirements, possibly including facilities for handling landing craft or hovercraft to enable a quicker ship to shore transfer.

 Where could we store modules?.
-A lot would depend on availability and proximity of medical and maritime personnel but potential locations could include Marchwood, Glasgow, Belfast, Teesport or Liverpool.
+A lot would depend on the availability and proximity of medical and maritime personnel but potential locations could include Marchwood, Glasgow, Belfast, Teesport or Liverpool.

 Module Transport Vessel